jkenton/drkenton/_posts/2023-02-15-zotero-annotations.md

 Discussion:
 This process has made much more clear to me how the Zettelkasten technique can be useful.

-It also forces me to pre-process the literature notes before importing them into Obsidian (which is helpful for remembering the contents of the overall reference).
+It also forces me to pre-process the annotation notes in Zotero before importing them into Obsidian as Literature Notes (which is helpful for remembering the contents of the overall reference).

-I was a "garbage collector" just highlighting passages and getting the annotations into Obsidian.
-Because I had no context for the contents of the annotations file, it became a source of significant friction to have to re-read, locate the section i wanted and manually copy-paste the relevent section into a new document.
-You know, each time I wanted to include something from the annotations.
+I am otherwise a "garbage collector" just highlighting passages and getting the annotations into Obsidian.
+Because I am unable to remember each context for the contents of the annotations file, it became a source of significant friction to have to re-read, locate the section I wanted, and manually copy-paste the relevent section into a new document.
+You know, each time I wanted to include something from a Literature Note into a Permanent Note.
 Yuck.
+And objectionable, frankly.

 Now, the citations are much more accessible and useful and linkable and helpful.

 I don't know who else could benefit from this, but if it was you, let me know.
-My contact info is on every blog page.
+My contact info is on the footer of every blog page.
 Email is great!